nikhilkrdwivedi/caching_using_redis_in_nodejs/README.md

 - db folder contains redis.js file which is exporting a `connection for redis-cli`.
 - Config folder contains config.js file for configuration.
 #### Flow:
--When user first time hit `http://localhost:3000/`.
+- When user first time hit `http://localhost:3000/`.
 API call will happen on `https://jsonplaceholder.typicode.com/comments` and fetch data.
 Here in controller file, we are saving this response in Redis and returning actual data.
 Here we are saving data in Redis with `TTL [time to live]` so after certain amount of time.
 This data will deleted from Redis.
 When user again hit on `3000` port.
 This time `checkInCache` middleware check if comments keys exists or not.
 If yes then it will  return data from cache else using `next middleware` it redirect to main `getData` function.
 - ###### Note: `Before caching time of response: 664ms`

 - ![Before Cache](https://raw.githubusercontent.com/NikhilKrDwivedi/caching_using_redis_in_nodejs/master/screenshots/response_from_api_call.png)